Lexus Vs. Acura: Battle Of The Brands

 The Acura vs. Lexus brand debate has been raging since the 1980s, and when you get into it today, you'll find that the same points that differentiate these automakers are still in play.
 Think of it like this: A Lexus vehicle could be considered a luxury-overhauled Toyota automobile, while an Acura model is a luxury-and-performance overhaul to a Honda vehicle.

-Compare the Acura vs. Lexus companies below, and discover your ideal new Acura vehicle with a test drive at Phil Smith Acura.
+Compare the Acura vs. Lexus companies below, and discover your ideal new Acura car with a test drive at Phil Smith Acura.

 Acura vs. Lexus History, Brand Focus & Luxury

-Acura vs. Lexus origin stories begin with the Acura brand.
-They arrived first, launching in 1986 to make similarly upscale versions of Honda vehicles.
-The Lexus company, as a separate luxury division of Toyota, debuted in 1989 to sell luxury models.
+Acura vs. Lexus origin stories begin with the Acura brand, as they arrived first, launching in 1986 to make similarly upscale versions of Honda vehicles.
+The Lexus company, as a separate luxury division of Toyota, debuted in 1989 to sell a higher class of models.

 Unlike Lexus automakers that focused on laid-back driving, Acura engineers added immense sportiness on top of the comfort.
 This merging of luxury and performance still defines every new Acura vehicle, and it's the most significant difference in this Acura vs. Lexus comparison.

-You'll also see more Acura vehicles racing in top-level motorsports, like IMSA and INDYCAR.
-The Acura brand sponsors high-level race events and even sells a purpose-built racecar (the Integra Type S DE5).
+You'll also see more Acura vehicles racing in top-level motorsports, like IMSA.
+The Acura brand has sponsored high-level race events and even sold a purpose-built race car, the Integra Type S DE5, in the past.
 The automaker also builds sports-prototype class racecars, giving it an edge in automotive innovation.

 The Lexus brand is also known to compete in IMSA.
 But, Acura vs. Lexus racetrack battles usually end the same way: At the 2025 Weathertech Sportscar Championship of Monterey, an Acura ARX-06 sports-prototype racecar scored fifth place,1 while the best-performing Lexus vehicle, an RC F GT3, came in 17th place overall.1